niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

 Overview:

-This workflow originally was designed to handle DM3 files form TEM or STEM microscopes but has been extended to handle other 2D EM image file formats.
+This workflow originally was designed to handle DM3 files from TEM or STEM microscopes but has been extended to handle other 2D EM image file formats.

 Outputs: